clarity-hq/product-eng-exercise/README.md

 We intentionally left this piece very open-ended -- we want to understand how you navigate ambiguity and work toward a solution.

 We included a Python server (`/apy`) in case you need to use any Python libraries.
-If you need API access to any third-party services, let us know and we can get you an API key.
+If you need API access to any third-party services (e.g. OpenAI), let us know and we can get you an API key.
+We're pricing-agnostic here and just care about getting something working.

 # Setup